Posted by Pete Albano - December 4-11, 2011 | Updated March 19, 2013 | April 2, 2013 | August 22, 2015

 Hank McCoy's brilliant move does topple the gigantic villain.

 In the end, it is Alex Summers escape from his prison that proves the Monolith's undoing.
 It was only a brief appearance for the Monolith but I'd like to see more of this villain.
-I think he also pops up in an issue or two of Marvel Team-Up.

 Issue 57 marks the return of the Sentinels.